karosroczyk/CafeManagement/README.md

 1. Run ng serve
 2. Go to http://localhost:4200/login

-## 🔐 EurekaClient/ Discovery Server/ API Gateway
+## 🔐 Eureka Discovery Server

-BookNetwork is working on 8088 port.
-Menu, Inventory and Order Management are also connected to that port and accessing them via this port require authentication (Bearer Token).
+The Discovery Server is a Spring Boot application using Eureka, acting as a service registry for all microservices.
+It allows services to register themselves and discover other services dynamically.
-They can also be accessed without authentication via its individual ports.
+API Gateway runs on port 8088.
+The Menu, Inventory, and Order Management services are also connected through this port, requiring Bearer Token authentication when accessed via the gateway.
-Discovery Server/ API Gateway
+These services can still be accessed directly on their individual ports without authentication.

 How is this Discovery Server (Eureka Server) working:
 2. do we need config directory in Order?
 3. It works because of the annotations @EnableEurekaServer?